Rolex enjoys a special relationship with Roland-Garros as the event’s Premium Partner, Official Timekeeper and Official

 Since 1928, the tennis crème de la crème has gathered at this famous venue in Paris for a Grand Slam® tournament whose origins date back to 1891.
 The slow clay surface produces long, absorbing rallies and is a severe test of players’ physical and mental powers, requiring them to muster vast reserves of skill, patience and endurance.

-Roland-Garros holds a special place in Garbiñe Muguruza’s heart as it was there, in 2016, that she claimed her first Grand Slam® singles title.
+Roland-Garros holds a special place in Garbiñe Muguruza’s heart as it was there, in 2016, that she won her first Grand Slam® singles title.
 A year later she added a second at The Championships, Wimbledon, and claimed the World No. 1 ranking.
 These prizes were just reward after her parents uprooted the family from Venezuela to Spain when she was just five years old to further her tennis development.
-Aware of their sacrifices, she toiled relentlessly to make them proud, turning professional in 2012 and entering the top 20 two years later.
-Her run to the 2020 Australian Open final was proof she remains a force in the women’s game.

 Dominic Thiem is one of the world’s most formidable clay-court players.
-The Austrian’s patience, precision and reliability over long, gruelling rallies took him all the way to the men’s singles final at Roland-Garros in 2018 and 2019.
+The Austrian’s patience, precision and reliability over long, gruelling rallies have twice taken him to the men’s singles final at Roland-Garros.
 His liking for the surface can also be seen in his trophy count: of his multiple ATP titles, more than half have been won on clay.
-After reaching the 2020 Australian Open final, Thiem broke through for his maiden Grand Slam® triumph at the US Open later in the year.
+In 2020, Thiem broke through for his maiden Grand Slam® singles crown when triumphant at the US Open.

 Designed to display two time zones simultaneously, the GMT-Master II is the watch of choice for international travellers.
 Recognized for its robustness and versatility, its performance resonates with the exacting demands of the Roland-Garros clay courts.